Mauricio Dubon Preview, Player Props: Astros vs. Red Sox

 Mauricio Dubon At The Plate

-- Dubon is hitting .266 with 20 doubles, two triples, six home runs and 15 walks.
+- Dubon has 20 doubles, two triples, six home runs and 15 walks while hitting .266.

-- In 6.1% of his games this year, he has gone deep, and 1.5% of his trips to the dish.
+- In 6.1% of his games this year, he has gone deep, and 1.5% of his trips to the plate.

-- In 27.3% of his games this year, Dubon has had at least one RBI.
-He's picked up more than one in 6.1%.
+- In 27.3% of his games this season, Dubon has notched at least one RBI.
+In six of those games (6.1%) he recorded more than one RBI.

-- He has scored in 49.5% of his games this year, with more than one run scored in 10.1%.
+- In 49 of 99 games this year, he has scored, and 10 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.